astoff/digestif/README.md

 Correspondingly, there are two ways to install it.

-- **For LuaTeX with the self-install script:** The only dependencies for this are git and a recent TeX installation.
+- **For LuaTeX with the self-install script:** The only dependencies for this are git and a recent TeX installation. ![easy]

   1. Download the [digestif][self-install] script
   2. Place it in your `$PATH` (say, `~/.local/bin`)